VijayalaxmiSKumbhar/SFALVSD/README.md

 * `ICC2 Implementation`: Leveraging the capabilities of IC Compiler II to create a robust SoC design that incorporates automated design processes for efficiency and reliability.

-* `PVT-Aware Timing Optimization': Implementing techniques that account for variations in process, voltage, and temperature to ensure accurate timing analysis and adjustments.
+* `PVT-Aware Timing Optimization`: Implementing techniques that account for variations in process, voltage, and temperature to ensure accurate timing analysis and adjustments.
 This approach aims to enhance chip performance and stability under varying conditions.

 * `Performance Enhancements`: Aiming for improved power efficiency and timing closure, ensuring that the integrated circuits can operate reliably across different conditions while meeting specified performance metrics.